besure94/weekday-finder-solution/README.md

 ## Description

-This application allows users to input numbers for a triangle or rectangle to determine it's type and other properties.
-It contains functionality for determining an equilateral, isosceles, or scalene triangle, and for determining the area and type of a rectangle.
-Users can also view a list of all triangles they have created, and clear the list and start over if they wish to do so.
+This application allows users to enter a date in 'year, month, day' format (ex: 1918/7/4), and they can find out what day of the week that date occurred on.
+Any date from January 1, 0001 to December 31, 9999 is considered valid for this application.

 ### Setup Instructions

 1. Clone this repo.
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called `ShapeTracker`.
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called `WeekdayFinder`.
 3. In the command line, run the command `dotnet run` to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal.
 4. Optionally, you can run `dotnet build` to compile this console app without running it.